A New measure of income inequality: Proposed Measure

 \end{Definition}

-The numerator of the $GIM(v)$ is clearly, the width of the price spread of $X$, and the denominator makes the proposed measure in the interval $[0,1]$.
-In behavioral economics studies, the parameter $v$ can be interpreted as the index of pessimism in eliciting the minimum starting bid and, conversely, the index of optimism in stating the BIN price (see Chateauneuf et al., 2005).
-Another motivation behind the above definition is that it captures the tail behavior of the probability distribution.
+The numerator of the $GIM(v)$ is clearly the width of the spread of $X$, and the denominator makes the proposed measure to have a value in the interval $[0,1]$.
+Note that the above definition captures the tail behavior of the probability distribution.
+The term $v$ refers to a parameter that adjusts the sensitivity of the index to different parts of the income distribution.
+Thus, GIM is a generalization of the standard Gini index, designed to allow more flexibility in assessing inequality by weighting different parts of the income distribution differently.
+As $v$ increases, the index places more weight on changes in the lower and upper part of the income distribution, making it more sensitive to inequality among the poorer segments of the population as well as the upper part of the distribution.
 Moreover, when $v=2$, $ GIM(v)$ reduces to the Gini index.\\ Next, we study the properties of $ GIM(v)$.
 The proofs of the trivial cases are not presented explicitly.

 {\bf Property 1:} $0\leq GIM(v) \leq 1$. \\ {\bf Proof:} Result follows by noting that

 {\bf Property 2:} If all the individual income in the population are equal, then $GIM(v)=0$.

 {\bf Property 3:} For $v=2$, $GIM(v)$ reduces to the Gini index. \begin{proof}